Want personalized picks that fit your family?

 Parents need to know that although Woody Allen's dark drama Wonder Wheel doesn't have any nudity or on-screen violence, it's not intended for kids.
 It deals with serious themes of adultery, suicide, murder, and consequences for past actions.
 A couple has sex in public, almost fully clothed.
 Mob killings and domestic abuse are discussed/implied but not shown.
 The only child character is a pyromaniac who's headed for serious trouble.
-Drinking and smoking are presented negatively but are part of the building stress of the film's third act.
+Drinking and smoking are presented negatively but are part of the building stress of the film's third act; language is infrequent but includes "hell" and "Jesus Christ" (as an exclamation), as well as some insults and derogatory ethnic terms.
 As usual for an Allen film, it's packed with well-known actors, including Kate Winslet, Jim Belushi, and Justin Timberlake.

 What's the story?

 In 1950s Coney Island, Ginny (Kate Winslet), a frustrated one-time actress, is married to struggling-but-good Humpty (Jim Belushi), a man she doesn't love.
 Ginny's young son from her first marriage is traumatized by her past behavior, a situation that's reflected in his growing pyromania.
 Ginny meets Mickey (Justin Timberlake), a handsome lifeguard and aspiring playwright; sparks fly, and their affair begins.
 Then Humpty's daughter from his first marriage, Carolina (Juno Temple), arrives, on the run from her mobster husband.
 Complications ensue.